-Does pumpkin pie need to be refrigerated?
 Yes.
-It will stay fresh longer and hold its shape better.
-However, it may be brought to room temperature before serving.
+It will stay fresh for longer and hold its shape better when refrigerated.
+Leave the pie out and allow it to come to room temperature before serving.

-Can you freeze pumpkin pie?
-Yes.
-Pumpkin pie freezes well.
-After chilling the baked pie in the refrigerator for an hour, cover the entire pie (with or without the pan) in plastic wrap or aluminum foil.
-Place in a freezer safe bag and freeze for up to one month.
-Defrost in the refrigerator before serving.
+Yes, it freezes well!
+After chilling the baked pie in the refrigerator for an hour, cover the entire pie with or without the pan in plastic wrap or aluminum foil.
+Then, add it to a freezer-safe bag and freeze it for up to one month.
+Defrost in the refrigerator then allow it to come to room temperature before serving.

-How long does pumpkin pie last?
-Pumpkin pie lasts in the refrigerator for 4 days or in the freezer for one month.
+It will last in the refrigerator for up to 4 days or in the freezer for one month.